Find out more about an extraordinary Chobe National Park Safari below:

 Of all the national parks in Botswana, Chobe is a name synonymous with exciting wildlife sightings.
 It is the place to enjoy an authentic African safari and guests frequent this national park in the hopes of seeing the animals that have made it famous.

-A Chobe National Park Safari tour from Victoria Falls is one of the more popular options for guests traveling through Southern Africa.
+A Chobe National Park Safari tour from Victoria Falls is one of the more popular options for guests travelling through Southern Africa.

 Chobe National Park takes its name from the Chobe River which forms a protective northern boundary for the 11 700 km of pristine parkland.
-Within the confines of the park, explorers will find lush vegetation fed by the water of the floodplains and marshlands, along with herds of game that have given the park its legendary status.
+Within the park’s confines, explorers will find lush vegetation fed by the water of the floodplains and marshlands, along with herds of game that have given the park its legendary status.

 Chobe National Park Safari tours offer a variety of ways to see wildlife.
 Trips in comfortable safari vehicles combined with boat rides down the Chobe River gives guests a unique perspective that they won’t experience elsewhere.